niloysh/open5gs-k8s/README.md

 - Username: `admin`
 - Password: `1423`

+> [!NOTE]
-**Note**: If you’re unable to log in, verify that the admin account was added by running the add-admin-account.py script, as outlined in the previous steps.
+>  If you’re unable to log in, verify that the admin account was added by running the add-admin-account.py script, as outlined in the previous steps.

 #### Accessing the WebUI over SSH
 If you're accessing the Open5GS host remotely over SSH, you’ll need to forward the WebUI port to your local machine to access it in a browser.